abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

        #"Choose columns"
     ```

 14. Select **OK** to close Advanced Editor.
-You will be navigated back to Power Query editor.
+You will be navigated back to the Power Query editor.

     ![](../media/lab-03/image60.png)

-15. In the Queries panel on the left, **double-click on Merge** query to rename it.
+15. In the Queries panel on the left, **double-click on the Merge** query to rename it.

 16. **Change the name** of the Merge query to **Product**.